jsclampet/expense-tracker-app-sdmm-6/README.md

 ## Summary
 I wanted to approach this project with a few goals in mind:

--Make reusable functions
+- Make reusable functions
--Eliminate redundancy
+- Eliminate redundancy
--Clean Code
+- Clean Code

 To meet these goals, I explored different strategies.
 In specific instances, I favored function declarations over function expressions, leveraging hoisting to enhance code clarity and readability.